OPIS advocates at UN Human Rights Council for access to morphine

 We are also looking for financial supporters and philanthropists interested in supporting creative new projects and promoting the prevention of intense suffering as our highest global priority.
 You can donate directly here.

-We welcome donations of any size that will help support our organisation, covering our costs and allowing us to run new projects.
+We welcome donations of any size that will help support our organisation and run projects.
 The Donate button below allows you make a donation via your PayPal account or credit card.
-We are a Swiss non-profit association, and although we are not yet tax-exempt, we expect to be granted this status in the near future.
+We are a Swiss non-profit association, although we do not yet have tax exempt status for Swiss residents.
 If you have any questions please do not hesitate to contact us.